enokson/laboratory/docs/suite.md

 By default failing a lab test will result in a failed rust test as well, however, it may be beneficial in some cases for a failed lab result not be passed to the layer 1 test runner.

-For example, in the Laboratory examples section, there are many tests that fails but fails on purpose as part of the example and so is actually a success.
+For example, in the Laboratory [examples](https://github.com/enokson/laboratory/tree/master/examples) section, there are many tests that fail but fails on purpose as part of the example and so is actually a success.
 ```rust
 describe("my_function()", |suite| {